postmanlabs/labs-docs/src/pages/docs/integrations/connected-apps.md

 ## Adding a connected account

 You must be a [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to add a connected account.
-You can add an account from the team settings page or when adding a new integration.
+You can add an account from Team Settings or when adding a new integration.
 After you add a connected account, any member of your team can use it add a supported integration.

 ### Adding a connected account from Team Settings

-You can add a new connected account from the [Team Settings](https://app.getpostman.com/dashboard/teams/edit) page.
+You can add a new connected account from [Team Settings](https://app.getpostman.com/dashboard/teams/edit).

 1. In Postman, select **Team** > **Team Settings**.
 1. Select **Connected accounts**.
 1. Select the third-party app or service you want to add (for example, **Add Slack**).
-1. A browser tab opens asking you to log into the third-party app or service.
+1. A browser tab opens asking you to log in to the third-party app or service.
 Follow the onscreen instructions.
 When you're finished, close the browser tab and return to Postman.

-The new connected account appears on the Connected Accounts page in Team Settings.
+The integration is added, and the new connected account appears on the Connected Accounts page in [Team Settings](https://app.getpostman.com/dashboard/teams/edit).

 ### Adding a connected account when adding an integration